edgar-treischl/LogisticApp/README.md

-# Logistic Regression App
+# Titanic App

-A simple shiny app to teach the main interpretation steps of a logistic regression analysis.
+A simple R shiny app to teach the main interpretation steps of a logistic regression analysis.
 [See here.](http://edgar-treischl.de/apps/logistic-regression-app/)